cloudevents/spec/SDK.md

 #### Compose an Event

 Provide a convenient way to compose both a single message and many messages.
-Implementors will need a way to quickly build up and convert their event data into the a CloudEvents encoded Event.
+Implementers will need a way to quickly build up and convert their event data into the a CloudEvents encoded Event.
 In practice there tend to be two aspects to event composition,